 BCLK[1:0] directly controls the FSB interface speed as well as the core frequency of the processor.
-As in previous generation processors, the Celeron M processor uses a differential clocking implementation and the core frequency is a multiple of the BCLK[1:0] frequency.
+As in previous generation processors, the processor core frequency is a multiple of the BCLK[1:0] frequency.

 3.3 Voltage Identification